-- In conscious children, use manual in-line stabilization (MILS) whenever possible - In unconscious children, or when MILS cannot be maintained, immobilisation should be with a properly fitting collar, blocks and tape - If no properly fitting collar is available then blocks or rolled blankets should be used to provide an immobilisation device.
+- In conscious children, use manual in-line stabilization (MILS) whenever possible - In unconscious children, or when MILS cannot be maintained, immobilization should be with a properly fitting collar, blocks, and tape. - If no properly fitting collar is available, then blocks or rolled blankets should be used to provide an immobilisation device.